 Vermont is so much more than a place to ski three or four months of the year.
-With cities that feel more like towns and a working landscape that both enchants and nourishes visitors, Vermont attractions honor the state's natural bounty and agricultural traditions.
+With cities that feel more like friendly towns and a working landscape that both enchants and nourishes visitors, Vermont's attractions honor the state's natural beauty and agricultural traditions.
 Foodies, photographers, and families find Vermont a particularly fascinating state to explore.

-There are more than 100 covered bridges in Vermont: the densest concentration of these photogenic structures in any U.S. state.
-If you're the "go big or go home" type, head straight to Windsor, VT, where you can drive across the Windsor-Cornish Covered Bridge—the longest single-span covered bridge in the country—and find yourself in New Hampshire.
+There are more than 100 covered bridges in Vermont, the densest concentration of these photogenic structures in any U.S. state.
+If you're the "go big or go home" type, head straight to Windsor, Vermont, where you can drive across the Windsor-Cornish Covered Bridge—the longest single-span covered bridge in the country—and find yourself in New Hampshire.

 Even if you're lactose-intolerant, a tour of the Ben & Jerry's Factory in Waterbury, Vermont, is a must.
-You'll be charmed from the start as you view a moo-vie about the company's incredible history, which began in 1978 when junior high pals Ben Cohen and Jerry Greenfield split the cost of a $5 ice cream making correspondence course.
+You'll be charmed from the start as you view a "moo-vie" about the company's incredible history, which began in 1978 when junior high pals Ben Cohen and Jerry Greenfield split the cost of a $5 ice cream making correspondence course.

 Purchase a combination ticket, and you can also visit the Marsh-Billings-Rockefeller National Historical Park across the street.
 Industrialist Frederick H. Billings, who founded the farm, purchased the estate from George Perkins Marsh, America's first environmentalist.
 The mansion is filled with impressive works of art, collected by the home's final owners, Laurance and Mary Rockefeller.

-Who doesn't like cheese?!
+Who doesn't like cheese?
 Vermont is a cheese lover's paradise, and if you only have time for one stop, head straight to Cabot: the remarkably successful farm cooperative that put Vermont cheddar on the world cheese map.
 Tours of the Cabot Creamery in Cabot, VT, allow visitors to appreciate the entire process from cow to consumer.

 To truly appreciate Vermont's storied Lake Champlain, you need to get out on the water.
 A Lake Champlain Ferry trip across the lake to New York State is an ideal and affordable way to experience Champlain's majesty, and views of the Adirondack Mountains will take your breath away on the westward voyage.
 Your car or bike can make the trip, too.
 Ferries depart from Grand Isle, Burlington and Charlotte, Vermont.
-Keep your eyes peeled for Champ: Vermont's own Loch Ness Monster.
+Keep your eyes peeled for Champ, Vermont's own Loch Ness Monster.
 The lake creature is likely a legend, but there are many believers.

 The only U.S. president born on the Fourth of July hailed from the rural town of Plymouth Notch, Vermont.
-The President Calvin Coolidge State Historic Site not only preserves the 30th Commander in Chief's humble birthplace but the entire surrounding village including the general store his father ran, a tavern, schoolhouse, church, barns, a cheese factory and the homestead where the family moved when Cal was four... and where he was sworn in following the assassination of Warren G. Harding.
+The President Calvin Coolidge State Historic Site not only preserves the 30th Commander in Chief's humble birthplace but the entire surrounding village including the general store his father ran, a tavern, schoolhouse, church, barns, a cheese factory and the homestead where the family moved when Cal was four—and where he was sworn in following the assassination of Warren G. Harding.
 The site provides a fascinating glimpse of New England life and American politics in the early years of the 20th century.

 The Vermont Institute of Natural Science (VINS) Nature Center in Quechee, Vermont, is a fascinating place to come face-to-face with eagles, owls, falcons, and other raptors and to observe these birds of prey feeding and stretching their wings.
 This kid-friendly attraction features a variety of indoor and outdoor interactive exhibits.
 Be sure to walk the trail to Quechee Gorge: This spectacular spot on the Ottauquechee River is one of Vermont's most photogenic natural wonders.

 You can experience many facets of Vermont all in one place: the Shelburne Museum in Shelburne, VT.
-In addition to its vast collection of American folk art and Americana including quilts, carriages, paintings, toys, tools and circus memorabilia, the 45-acre museum complex is home to more than 20 gardens, a dozen historic buildings, a covered bridge, a lighthouse and the restored steamboat Ticonderoga.
+In addition to its vast collection of American folk art and Americana including quilts, carriages, paintings, toys, tools, and circus memorabilia, the 45-acre museum complex is home to more than 20 gardens, a dozen historic buildings, a covered bridge, a lighthouse, and the restored steamboat Ticonderoga.

 The world's largest deep-hole dimension granite quarry is otherworldly looking enough that Rock of Ages in Barre, VT, served as a filming location for the 2009 Star Trek movie.
 On guided tours of this industrial site, you'll see how massive blocks of granite are harvested, cut and carved by artisans and even have a chance to sandblast your own stone souvenir.